solidoss/solidframe/tutorials/aio_echo/README.md

 The SolidFrame Asynchronous environment shuts down in the following order:
  * the _service_
    * stops accepting new actors
-   * notifies all existing actors with make_event(GenericEvents::Kill)
+   * notifies all existing actors with make_event(GenericEventE::Kill)
    * waits until all actors die
  * the _manager_ (because every _service_ has a reference to the _manager_, the _manager_ must outlive all services)
    * ensures that all services are stopped